mkepec/vuv/projektiranje-devops/story/opening-scene.md

 **[MARKO catches your eye.
 You're standing in the middle of organized chaos, watching your first day unfold.]**

-**MARKO** *(walking over, speaking quietly)*
+**MARKO** *(walking over, speaking quietly with a mix of frustration and determination)*
-> "So... this is VelocityTech on a typical Friday deployment."
+> "So... this is what I was hired to fix.
+VelocityTech on a typical Friday deployment."
+> *(sighs)* "Management brought me in three months ago after the last major outage."
-> *(sighs)* "Want to know the worst part?"
+> "Want to know the worst part?"

 **[YOU]** *(wide-eyed)*
 > "This... happens regularly?"

 **MARKO** *(nodding grimly)*
 > "Every.
 Single.
-Month."
-> "We spend weekends fixing what should have been caught earlier."
-> "Our customers get frustrated.
-Our team gets burned out."
-> "And Monday morning, we all pretend this is 'just how software development works.'"
+Month.
+Since I started."
+> "I've been trying to implement changes, but..." *(gestures at the chaos)*
+> "One person can't transform an entire company culture."
+> *(looks at you directly)* "That's why I requested an intern.
+I need help."

 ---